 The Hastings City Business Association Board

 The Hastings City Business Association Board is made up of members of the Hastings City business community.
-Chaired by Acting Chairman Wayne Walford, the Board consists of six members, voted by the Hastings City Business Association members, a representative from Hastings District Council officers, the Hawke's Bay Chamber of Commerce and two Hastings District Councillors.
+Chaired by Craig Riddiford, the Board consists of five members, voted by the Hastings City Business Association members, a representative from Hastings District Council officers, the Hawke's Bay Chamber of Commerce and two Hastings District Councillors.

 Each Hastings City block has a board representative who's responsibility it is, along with the Hastings City Business Association staff, to maintain contact between the Board and the membership.